Voting mechanism

 To Trivio’s original question, I think it’s important, when designing a voting app, to understand the stakes.
 In my preferred model where votes are non-binding and more of a vibe check in the community, then something like snapshot makes a lot of sense, since it’s cheap and already exists.
 Maybe they are already thinking about stuff like quadratic votes as well.
 In a model where votes are the source of truth for direction of the project, then obviously a more robust system is needed, and would need to be game-theoried :slight_smile:

-Thanks @qcomps you are right I think the type of thing we could vote for could be non binding, but I think to have a zkApp that had the capability to show a ‘vibe check’ from the community would also show off the potential of Mina in the real world.
+Thanks @45930 you are right I think the type of thing we could vote for could be non binding, but I think to have a zkApp that had the capability to show a ‘vibe check’ from the community would also show off the potential of Mina in the real world.

 One of the biggest use cases for zkApps is for anonymous voting, so if we’re not using a zkApp to gain some kind of community sentiment how would we expect anyone else to use one?